Yahweasel/libavjs-webcodecs-bridge/docs/API.md

 the codec is recognized or libav.js supports it, so make sure to check whether `ff_init_muxer` actually succeeds.

+Two things of note about this function:
-Note that these return `AVCodecParameters`, so you must set the `codecpars` option to `true` when calling `ff_init_muxer`.
+ - These return `AVCodecParameters`, so you must set the `codecpars` option to `true` when calling `ff_init_muxer`.
+ - Because of differences between libav.js and WebCodecs, you must convert at least one chunk from each stream to a packet *before* starting the muxer.
+   This is because of codec parameters that are only passed with the first encoded chunk. `demo/demo.js` demonstrates this.

 ### `encodedAudioChunkToPacket`, `encodedVideoChunkToPacket`